cdapio/coopr/docs/docs/source/rest/tenants.rst

 The resource specified above respresents an individual tenant that is being updated.
 Currently, the update of a tenant resource requires the complete tenant object to in the request body.
-Trying to lower the max clusters or max nodes belong the number currently in use is not allowed.
+Trying to lower the max clusters or max nodes below the number currently in use is not allowed.

 PUT Parameters